This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for Seagate (NYSE:STX)

 Seagate is a leading provider of electronic data storage products such as hard disk drives for personal storage and enterprise applications.
 Its main products are hard disk drives or HDDs.
 Disk drives are the principal medium of mass data storage and they store digitally encoded data on rapidly rotating disks with magnetic surfaces.
 The popularity and sales of disk drives are driven by performance attributes such as quality, cost effectiveness and energy efficiency.
+Over the last couple of years, solid state drives (SSDs) have been gaining popularity.
+These drives do not contain mechanical or rotating parts, thereby consuming less power and not prone to failure as traditional hard disk drives.
 Seagate manufactures electronic data storage products addressing a broad spectrum of clients such as enterprise applications, client compute applications and client non-compute applications.

 In the enterprise application market, its products are designed for servers, mainframes and workstations.
 The client compute application products are designed for desktop and notebook computers, to be used as primary storage in these devices and Seagate supplies to manufacturers of these laptop computers.
-In the client non-compute application product line, products are designed for a wide variety of personal and end user devices such as cameras, digital video recorders, gaming consoles, personal data backup systems, portable external storage systems and digital media systems.
+In the client non-compute application product line, products are designed for a wide variety of personal and end user devices such as digital video recorders, gaming consoles, personal data backup systems, portable external storage systems, network attached storage and digital media systems.

 It also provides data storage services for SME's which include online backup, data protection and recovery solutions.

-We estimate that the mobile HDD business of Seagate, driven by a robust growth in the mobile computing industry due to the penetration of notebooks and netbooks will become the most valuable division by the end of our forecast period.
+We estimate that the enterprise and cloud storage business of Seagate, driven by a robust growth in the cloud computing industry will become the most valuable division by the end of our forecast period.

 The high growth of digital content is driving the need for higher storage capacity to store, aggregate, host, distribute, manage, backup and use digital content.
 The need to access rich data and content is being driven by a highly mobile and increasingly connected user base.
 The traditional enterprise and client compute markets will continue to demand high capacity storage solutions and will be best served by hard disk drives where manufacturers compete on the ability to deliver cost effective, reliable and energy efficient mass storage devices.
 The increasing demand for HD content for media consumption and rich formats such as HD DVD and Blu-Ray drives the demand for high capacity disk drives solutions in the end-user market.

 In early October 2011, flooding in Bangkok, Thailand caused many manufacturing industrial parks to shut down operations .
 Factories supporting the HDD industry's supply chain were concentrated within these industrial parks to reduce costs and improve logistics and during this temporary suspension of operations, demand exceeded supply leading to high prices in HDD's, increasing the industry's average selling price per unit.
 Seagate's ASP for hard disks, surged from $55 in the third quarter to $68 in the fourth quarter of 2011 due to the Thailand floods.
-The industry has recovered since the flooding and we believe that the prices will stabilize and then begin to fall as operations ramp up again.
+Seagate's ASP was $67 in 2012.
+The industry has recovered since the flooding and the prices stabilized to about $63 in 2013 and 2014.
+ASP fell to about $60 per drive in 2015.
+We expect that the prices could continue to fall price per GB of storage goes down.

 Shift From Hard Disk Drives To Solid State Drives